 Keys and CSPs are zerorized when the appropriate context object is destroyed or when the device is powered down.
-Additionally, the user can zeroize the entire device directly (locally) or remotely, returning it to the original factory settings -see Section 11.
+Additionally, the user can zeroize the entire device directly (locally) or remotely, returning it to the original factory settings.

 8 Electromagnetic Interference/Electromagnetic Compatibility (EMI/EMC)